curateteaching/digitalpedagogy/keywords/language_learning.md

 current best practices in foreign language teaching.
 Thus, it makes the most of technological tools to enhance the students’ learning experience.

+REBECCA: Entering the virtual Spanish-speaking world is an important point.
+This is an important point.
+Do you want to link it back to the communicative focus articulated at the beginning of your curatorial statement?

 ### Digital stories in the Language Classroom
 ![screenshot](images/language_learning-digital-stories.png)
 * Artifact Type: Article